icon to open the header menu

 Code as a linguistic practice

 In Geek Sublime , Vikram Chandra, novelist and programmer, lays out the deep parallels he sees between code and human language, specifically sanskrit.
-While stopping short of claiming that code is literature, he nonetheless makes the claim that sanskrit is, as a set of generative linguistic rules to compose meaning, a distant ancestor to computer code ( Chandra, 2014) , a fact corroborated by Agathe Keller in her studies of the Āryabhaṭa ( Keller, 2021) .
+While stopping short of claiming that code is literature, he nonetheless makes the claim that sanskrit is, as a set of generative linguistic rules to compose meaning, a distant ancestor to computer code ( author, year) , a fact corroborated by Agathe Keller in her studies of the Āryabhaṭa ( Keller, 2021) .
 Sanskrit, like computer code, relies on context-free rules and exhibits similar properties as code, such as recursion and inheritance.

 With a similar syntactic structure between sanskrit and code, the former also exhibits a " search for clear, unambiguous understanding " through careful study, a goal shared by the writers of source code.
-Specifically, the complexity of the linguistic system presented both in sanskrit and in machine language implies that enjoyment of works in either medium happens not through spontaneous, subjective appreciation, but through "conoisseurship", resulting from education, experience and temperament ( Chandra, 2014) .
+Specifically, the complexity of the linguistic system presented both in sanskrit and in machine language implies that enjoyment of works in either medium happens not through spontaneous, subjective appreciation, but through "conoisseurship", resulting from education, experience and temperament ( author, year) .

 Similarly, in Words Made Flesh: Code and Cultural Imagination , Florian Cramer touches upon code's ability to do things, in order to inscribe it differently in a historical development of linguistics, connecting it to the symbolical works of the kabbalah and Lebniz's Ars Combinatoria .
 Code, according to Cramer, is linguistic, not just because it is made up of words, but because it acts upon words, influencing what we consider literature and human-language writing:

 Hayles looks at how both literature and code can be expressive in both a syntagmatic and paradigmatic manner.
 In the former, the meaning spread across the words of a sentence is considered fixed in literature, while it is dynamically generated in source code, depending of the execution state and the problem domain.
-In the latter, the meaning across synonyms in a (program) text is always potential in literature, but always present in code, thus highlighting different levels of interpretation ( Hayles, 2004) .
+In the latter, the meaning across synonyms in a (program) text is always potential in literature, but always present in code, thus highlighting different levels of interpretation ( author, year) .
 If code is a form of linguistic system, then it is a dynamic one in which the semantic charge is at least as volatile as in literature, but which possesses an additional dimension , as orality, literacy and digitality complement each other all the while remaining media-specific.

 Code can thus be considered a linguistic system in the technical sense, having a syntactic ruleset operating on words, it seems to also be a linguistic system in the cultural sense.
 As such, it deals with the occult, the magical and the obscure, but also exhibits a desire to communicate and execute unambiguous meaning.

 This desire for explicit communication led literacy scholars to investigate source code's relationship to rhetoric.
 While digital systems seem to exhibit persuasive means of their own ( Bogost, 2008) ( Frasca, 2013) , the code that underpins them also presents rhetorical affordances.
 The work of Kevin Brock and Annette Vee in this domain has shown that source code isn't just a normative discourse to the machine, but also an argumentative one with respect to the audience: it tries to persuade fellow programmers of what it is doing.
-From points being made in large-scale software such as Mozilla's Firefox web browser, to more specific styles in job interviews, source code presents worldviews in its own specific syntax ( Brock, 2019) .
+From points being made in large-scale software such as Mozilla's Firefox web browser, to more specific styles in job interviews, source code presents worldviews in its own specific syntax ( author, year) .

 The connections of code to linguistics happens thus at the technical and cultural levels, insofar as it can allow for the expression of ideas and arguments, straddling the line between the rational and the evocative.
 We now turn more specifically to two instances of program code being considered a literary text, by leading programmers in the field: Yukihiro 'Matz' Matsumoto and Donald Knuth.